w3c/wai-curricula/content/designer/navigation.md

 Courses based on this module should:

-[To be developed.]
+* introduce strategies that people with disabilities use to navigate multi page websites and applications
+* explain some behaviors, visual affordances, and interaction patterns of menus and relate them to accessibility

 ## Learning Outcomes for Module

 Students should be able to:

-* explain strategies that people with disabilities use to navigate multipages websites and applications
+* explain strategies that people with disabilities use to navigate multipage websites and applications
 * design user interfaces that support different types of navigations, including menus, breadcrumb trails, tables of contents, and site maps
-* define bllocks of repeated content and coordinate with developers to implement mechanisms to bypass such blocks
 * define keyboard, mouse, and touch interaction for menus and other navigational mechanisms
-* provide clear and consistent styles for navigational mechanisms, including menus, menu item states, and other navigational mechanisms
+* provide clear and consistent visual cues for navigational mechanisms, including menus, menu item states, and other navigational mechanisms
+* define blocks of repeated content and coordinate with developers to implement mechanisms that bypass such blocks
 * identify related requirements for developers to:
-  * code landmarks and headings appropriately
   * implement keyboard, mouse, and touch interactions for navigational mechanisms
   * implement clear and descriptive names for navigational mechanisms

-{%- comment -%}

 ## Competencies